-The Distinguished Teaching Award Committee shall be responsible for the screening, investigation and recommendation of candidates to receive any Campus-wide teaching awards including, but not limited to, the Ersted Award for Distinguished Teaching and the Thomas F. Herman Faculty Achievement Award for Distinguished Teaching.
+The Distinguished Teaching Award Committee shall be responsible for reviewing, evaluating, and recommending any Campus-wide teaching awards including, but not limited to, the Ersted Award for Distinguished Teaching and the Thomas F. Herman Faculty Achievement Award for Distinguished Teaching.

 Membership Requirements:

-Membership of the Distinguished Teaching Award Committee is fixed and consists of: at least 4 and not more than 8 teaching faculty broadly representative of the faculty at-large, 1 student, and the Vice Provost for Academic Personnel (ex officio, non-voting).
+Membership of the Distinguished Teaching Award Committee is not fixed, but should consist of 4 to 12 instructional faculty (Career and TTF) broadly representative of the faculty at-largeat least four of whom are past Distinguished Teaching Awards winners, and at least one representative from the Office of the Provost Academic Affairs(ex officio, non-voting).

 Leadership Structure (Chair, Convener &/or Staff):